Updated May 29, 2020.

 8. A Long-term Trip

 I’m not talking years, just a few months will do.
 Truly immersing yourself in a culture (or a variety of cultures!) for 4-12 weeks will open your eyes in ways a weekend excursion or weeklong in-and-out vacation just can’t.
-You’ll have to figure out the grocery store, living arrangements, toiletries, some of the language, and more.
+You’ll have to figure out grocery shopping, living arrangements, toiletries, some of the language, and more, and it will make you feel like you can do anything!
 Spending three months in Japan was such an eye-opener.
 You can do it!
-People live there every day–and you can, too!
+Just remind yourself that people live there every day–and you can, too!

 9. A Visit to Faraway Friends